TomasGomes02/SIRS/REPORT.md

 #### 2.3.3.
 Solution Design and Implementation

-(_Explain how your team redesigned and extended the solution to meet the security challenge, including key distribution and other security measures._)

 In order to implement this solution, our team started by creating a new file, <em>AuthServer.java</em>, to handle the authentication logic that was once handled by the App Server.
 Now, upon registration, the user is given five tokens, of which one will be sent to him by the Auth Server:

 ```java